 Human Resource Manager in a Nutshell

-The Human resource department of any organisation is one of the most essential parts of the organisation.
-The career as Human resource manager, is about individuals who specialise in recruiting, screening, interviewing and placing potential employees in various teams.
-They also look after the welfare of the workers and often act as a bridge between the management and the workers.
-Human resource managers also handle employee relations, payroll, benefits and training for a particular role.
+The human resource management jobs of any organisation are one of the most essential parts of the organisation.
+The career as human resource manager, is about individuals who specialise in recruiting, screening, interviewing and placing potential employees in various teams.
+An hr career path in India also looks after the welfare of the workers and often act as a bridge between the management and the workers.
+Human resources jobs also handle employee relations, payroll, benefits and training for a particular role.
 The work of a human resource manager either acts as a specialist or a generalist.
 HR specialists are those professionals who focus only on single aspects such as recruiting and training.
 Whereas, HR generalists are those individuals who are involved in a number of functions and areas.
 The size of the HR team depends on the size of the company.

 Quick Facts for Human Resource Manager

 There is no hard and fast rule so as to which gender can make a career as human resource manager.
 An individual belonging to any gender can become a human resource manager.
 Forbes cited HR manager as the “best-paying job for women” in 2011, with over 70 per cent of the profession dominated by females.
 Even in business school, there were only a handful of men in my human capital classes, and even fewer who chose to focus on HR.

 When it comes to a career as human resource manager, one's job then he/she is required to be mentally fit.
 However, there is no hard and fast rule that it is compulsory to be physically fit.
 As long as the disability doesn’t come in the way of one’s work they are good to pursue career as HR manager.